Monday

 However, the book is not about The Punisher integrating within his new neighbourhood or making new friends.
 This is a story where murder, mayhem and mutilation takes precedence over all.
 The fight scenes posses all the fast delivery of Quentin Tarantino's Kill Bill while the action contains the high octane intensity of a John Woo blockbuster film.
 Sporting against the likes of Ma Gnucci's mob as well as a psychotic Russian enforcer, Ennis' penchant for over-the-top violence makes for some memorable comic book moments.
 Castle makes them pay the price for dealing out human suffering that can only be described as Monty Python meets Snake Pliskin!

 Handling the pencils is Ennis' long-time collaborator, Steve Dillon.
 Just as he does so perfectly well on Preacher, Dillon delivers visual that make dialogue and narration almost unnecessary.
-His clean, sturdy style and realistic renderings gives Ennis the leverage to use the characters' specific facial expressions to tell their story rather than clog up the panel with useless narration or word balloons a la Busiek to convey their state of mind.
+His clean, sturdy style and realistic renderings gives Ennis the leverage to use the characters' specific facial expressions to tell their story rather than clog up the panel with useless narration or word balloons to convey their state of mind.

 Dillon effectively uses irregular panel designs that vary slightly in size that gives the script's momentum a cinematic flow.
 Credit also goes to inker Jimmy Palmiotti for making Dillon's art as stunning as it is.
 Palmiotti adds a depth to the pencils that once again reinforces his reputation as one of the best inkers in the industry.